mathisonian/awesome-visualization-research/README.md

 - [Four Experiments on the Perception of Bar Charts](https://research.tableau.com/sites/default/files/bar.pdf) - Follow-up to Cleveland's 1984 study that looks closer at why and when bar charts are preferable
 - [Graphical Methods for Data Presentation: Full Scale Breaks, Dot Charts, and Multibased Logging](https://www.jstor.org/stable/2683401) - Cleveland study on dot plots over bar charts
 - [Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods](https://www.jstor.org/stable/2288400?seq=1#page_scan_tab_contents) - Classic paper with ranked lists of how well people decode visual cues.
+- [ISOTYPE Visualization Working Memory, Performance, and Engagement](http://steveharoz.com/research/isotype/) - Analysis of the use of isotypes as representations within the chart drawing space
 - [Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations](http://www.vis.berkeley.edu/papers/horizon/2009-TimeSeries-CHI.pdf) - Heer user study of time series area charts vs. horizon charts.
 - [Perceptual Guidelines for Creating Rectangular Treemaps](https://pdfs.semanticscholar.org/12e5/f66739c6f746d0ebfc52eb52f18d288f4064.pdf) - Heer user study on the effective design of treemaps, followed up by later studies
 - [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.